Phase-out of fossil fuel vehicles: Electric vehicle market shares by country

 The sale of 5% electric vehicles is commonly regarded as a "tipping point" at which sales are likely to continually increase on a standard "S curve" pattern.
 In early 2024, 32 countries (including most EU countries, China, the US and Japan) had reached well over 5% of the market as electric, 15 countries were over 20%, and two were over 50%.
-However, India, Brazil, Mexico and Indonesia, which are among the 15 largest car markets, notably had not reached 5%.